First Development Cabinet

-The First Development Cabinet (Kabinet Pembangunan I) is the name of the cabinet of the Indonesian government led by President Soeharto.
-This cabinet was announced on June 6, 1968 and served since June 10, 1968 to March 27, 1973.
+The First Development Cabinet (Kabinet Pembangunan I) is the name of the cabinet of the Indonesian government led by President Suharto.
+This cabinet was announced on 6 June 1968 and served from 10 June 1968 until 27 March 1973.
 The composition of this cabinet is not much different from the composition of ministers in the Revised Ampera Cabinet.
-Shortly after the 1971 elections, on September 9, 1971, President Soeharto announced a reshuffle of the First Development Cabinet and appointed the reshuffled ministers on September 11, 1971.
+Shortly after the 1971 election, on 9 September 1971, President Suharto announced a reshuffle of the First Development Cabinet and appointed the reshuffled ministers on 11 September 1971.